This flavorful Spinach Feta Pie recipe is a spin-off of the traditional Greek dish "Spanakopita"--only much easier to make!

 - spray oil

-- Thaw pastry and bring cream cheese to room temp
+- Thaw pastry and bring cream cheese to room temp1 package puff pastry, 8 ounces cream cheese

-- Rinse and drain frozen spinach; squeeze moisture out by placing spinach in a dish towel; set aside
+- Rinse and drain frozen spinach; squeeze moisture out by placing spinach in a dish towel; set aside24 ounces spinach

-- Make the egg wash: beat one whole egg with 1 teaspoon of water; set aside
+- Make the egg wash: beat one whole egg with 1 teaspoon of water; set aside1 whole egg, 1 teaspoon water

 - Preheat oven to 400ºF